SteeltoeOSS/Documentation/labs/service-connectors/postgresql.md

   ***

-Once the app loads in the browser you will see a list of the default databases installed with Mongo.
+Once the app loads in the browser you will see a list of the default database schemas installed with PostgreSQL.
-"["admin","config","local"]"
+"["UTF8","UTF8","UTF8"]"